ashuwhy/efficientnetv2s/README.md

 # waste classification models

-this directory contains waste classification models used by the swmro platform for automated waste sorting. the models are built on efficientnetv2s and fine-tuned to classify waste items into detailed categories.
+this directory contains waste classification models used by the swmro platform (my 2nd year software engineering project, will release the code after completion & evaluation) for automated waste sorting. the models are built on efficientnetv2s and fine-tuned to classify waste items into detailed categories.

 ---